 The biggest football rivalry the world has ever witnessed.
 Santiago Bernabeu and the Camp Nou has staged the iconic duels between the most renowned clubs in world football.
-A staggering 140 titles across all domestic competitions and many more European and International laurels all have been shared between the emissaries of El Clasico.
+Nearly 150 titles across domestic competitions and many more European and International laurels.
+All have been shared between the emissaries of El Clasico.
 Real Madrid and Barcelona are more than just rivals!

 Global audiences are glued to their screen when these two giants of Europe face each other.
 The rivalry that started the pre-football era has taken root in these clubs.
 The Catalan way of thinking to the regimes of Spanish ideologies.

 Madrid and Barcelona are the largest cities in Spain and their clubs attract the most supporters in the country.
-With fans pouring in from every nook and corner of the world, El- Clasico’s popularity is always on the rise.
+With fans pouring in from every nook and corner of the world, El- Clasico’s popularity is unmatched.

 MES QUE UN CLUB